Football Party Tailgating Party Super Bowl Party!

 they run out in the port-a-lets!

-Get bottled water and freeze it, use this in cooler instead of loose ice.
+Freeze bottled water and use in cooler in place of loose ice.
+Prevents food from getting wet from

-This prevents food from getting wet from melted ice and provides you with
+melting ice and provides you with

 cold water for after the game!